4 Reasons Why You Shouldn’t Automate Your Social Media

 We do it because we believe it’s the only way to achieve the ultimate goal of social media: connecting and communicating with your clients in a way that will keep them walking through your doors again and again.

-Lastly, we’ll leave you with a great quote from RocketPost, who wrote another great article on the pitfalls of social media automation.
+Lastly, we’ll leave you with a great quote from RocketPost, who wrote a great article on the pitfalls of social media automation.

 “Automating your social media isn’t a genuine way to foster engagement and conversations.
 It’s basically broadcasting, and that’s a very inefficient and ineffective way to use social media.
 Instead, you should be looking to inspire conversation, engage your followers, and build relationships – and you can’t do that with your finger on the big, red, shiny “Automate” button.
 Think twice before you schedule that tweet, friends.
 Reconsider before scheduling that post, amigos.
 Learn from the past – and make sure your social media is authentically you.” – RocketPost